Building a gRPC Web service

 You don’t have to install protoc

-or the Java plugin.
-They will be managed by a Maven plugin.
+or the protoc plugins like vertx-grpc-protoc-plugin2, protobuf-javascript and protoc-gen-grpc-web as they will be managed by a Maven plugin.

 Create the project